Haidra-Org/AI-Horde/FAQ.md

 ### Do workers support multiple models

-Depends.

-For text generation on the KoboldAI Horde the answer is yes, but you select your model manually.

-For image generation on the Stable Horde, the answer is not yet.
-We plan to add this functionality in the future.
+Yes, but you select your model manually.
+You can also not select a model and get the first model the next worker that picks up your work provides

 ### Can I prioritize myself and my friends on my own worker?